Vaibhav-0501/coffee-shop-dashboard/README.md

 # MYSQL-Powerbi-project
-A Power BI dashboard for a coffee shop, providing insights into sales, customer trends, and inventory management.
-Integrated with MySQL for real-time data analysis and reporting.
+A Power BI dashboard for a coffee shop, offering insights into sales, customer behavior, and inventory management.
+Connected to MySQL for real-time data analysis and dynamic reporting.

 # Objective:
-To develop a Power BI dashboard for a coffee shop, leveraging MySQL for data storage and management.
-The dashboard provides actionable insights into sales performance, customer preferences, and inventory levels, helping the business make data-driven decisions.
+Developed a Power BI dashboard for a coffee shop, utilizing MySQL for data storage and management.
+The dashboard delivers actionable insights on sales performance, customer preferences, and inventory levels, enabling data-driven decision-making.
 ## dataset

 https://github.com/Tanu20-Yadav/MYSQL-Powerbi-project/blob/main/Coffee%20Shop%20Sales.xlsx